MOSE: Operating principles

 Movement of the gates, lagoon on left, sea on right: (a) normal tides, gates are full of water and lie on the seabed; (b) when high tide is forecast, gates are emptied of water by pumping in compressed air; (c) gates rise above high tide, creating a barrier that temporarily seal off the lagoon from the sea.

+Few open modules of MOSE gates near Punta Sabbioni.
+View from the lagoon onto the sea.

 MOSE consists of rows of mobile gates on the seabed at the three inlets that can be raised to temporarily seal off the lagoon from the sea during high tide.
 There are 78 gates grouped into four barrier rows.
 At the Lido inlet, the widest, there are two barrier rows of 21 and 20 gates, respectively, linked by an artificial island (the island connecting the two rows of gates at the centre of the Lido inlet also accommodates the technical buildings housing the system operating plant).
 In addition, there is one row of 19 gates at the Malamocco inlet and one row of 18 gates at the Chioggia inlet.

 The gates consist of metal box-type structures 20 m wide for all rows, with a length varying between 18.5 and 29 m and from 3.6 to 5 m thick.
 The gates are connected to the concrete housing structures with hinges, the technological heart of the system, which allow the gates to move while attached to the housing structures on the seafloor.